Rushikesh-me/containerization/readme.md

 - **Docker Swarm Implementation**: A distributed container orchestration solution for scaling, rolling updates, and rollbacks.
 - **Kubernetes Deployment with Helm**: A production-grade deployment using Kubernetes (via Minikube) with a custom Helm chart for the Flightservice application and a Bitnami Helm chart for MySQL.
 Horizontal Pod Autoscaling (HPA) is also configured to dynamically adjust to load.

-Additionally, a project introduction video (not included in this repository) provides an overview and walkthrough of the entire setup.

 ## Setup and Installation

 ### Prerequisites